On discretely structured growth models and their moments: Model formulation

-The simple forms adopted here enable the fitness of the population to decline over time, with individuals moving in the direction of increasing $j$, but they do not allow for recovery, which corresponds to movement in the direction of reducing $j$.
-Whilst this might seem like a significant and restrictive assumption, the analysis that we later pursue can be readily extended to cases where this flux is bi-directional, though at the expense of the marked brevity that uni-directional flux affords.
-Hence, we focus only on the declining populations modelled by \cref{eq: net flux}, although we revisit bi-directional fluxes in \cref{app: both fluxes}.
+The simple forms adopted here enable populations to advance in state over time, with individuals moving in the direction of increasing $j$, but they do not allow for movement in the direction of reducing $j$.
+Whilst this might seem like a significant and restrictive assumption, the analysis that we later pursue can be readily extended to cases where this flux is bi-directional, though at the expense of the marked brevity that uni-directional fluxes afford.
+Hence, we focus only on populations modelled by \cref{eq: net flux}, although we revisit bi-directional fluxes in \cref{app: both fluxes}.

 In summary, our general model can be stated as